 I commented on the contrast with the rude old crone across the street.
 I was told she was actually quite pleasant, but they do not like photos being taken as they are paranoid, they think people are going to steal their business ideas!

-The tea rooms consist of a parlour, and two room which are more or less one room, with a very tiny open kitchen at the end.
+The tea rooms consist of a parlour, and two rooms which are more or less one room, with a very tiny open kitchen at the end.

 Pimento Tea Rooms was one of the places I had thought of having lunch but I did not want to climb all the way up the hill, only to find it was not to my taste.